axondeepseg/axondeepseg/README.md

-### FSLeyes plugin
+### Napari plugin

-A tutorial demonstrating the installation procedure and basic usage of our FSLeyes plugin is available on YouTube, and can be viewed by clicking [this link](https://www.youtube.com/watch?v=dz2LqQ5LpIo).
+A tutorial demonstrating the basic features of our plugin for Napari is hosted on YouTube, and can be viewed by clicking [this link](https://www.youtube.com/watch?v=zibDbpko6ko).

 ## References